fanglingsu/vimb/keybindings.md

 : Opend the Web Inspector for current page.

 CTRL-V
-: Pass the next key press directly to gtk.
+: Pass the next key press directly to GTK.

 CTRL-Q
 : Quit the browser.